How to Create a Puppy Linux Live USB Drive

 Create a Puppy Linux Live USB from macOS

-1. Download the desired Puppy ISO file.
+1. Download the desired Puppy ISO.

 diskutil list

-5. Unmount the USB drive before proceeding:
+5. Unmount the USB drive:

 diskutil unmountDisk /dev/diskX

-Replace X with the actual disk number of your USB drive.
+Replace X with the disk number.

-6. Use the dd command to write the Puppy Linux ISO to the USB drive:
+6. Use dd to write the ISO:

 sudo dd if=/path/to/*pup*.iso of=/dev/diskX bs=4m